-Turks drive on the right side of two-way roads.
+If you wander "what side of the road do they drive" then please notice that Turkey driving side is right one of two-way roads.
 Ask passengers to remind you of this every time you set off and when you are turning at an intersection.
 You should always remember to look left, then right and then left again when you are walking across the street if there are no traffic lights close by.

 Seatbelts and child restraints

-Seatbelts must always be worn when driving.
+Seatbelts must always be worn when driving in Turkey.
 All passengers in the car must also wear seatbelts.
 Children under age 12 must, height 135 cm and weight 36 kg should be in a child restraint on the backseat.

 You should familiarise yourself with the Turkish road signs in Turkey and make sure you obey them.
-Please notice that unlike in Europe the traffic in the roundabout does not have right of way.
+Please notice that unlike in Europe the traffic in the roundabout does not have right of way without a sign.

 Where the centre line marking on the road is a single broken line, vehicles may cross the line to overtake when it is safe to do so.
 If the centre marking has two lines you must not overtake if the line closest to your vehicle is unbroken.
 If the centre marking has one solid line you are not allowed to pass the vehicle ahead.